dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 was a graduate student in the lab, and was then refactored by Michael Crusoe.

-Graphalign actually lets you do lots of things, including align both short and long sequences to DBG graphs, error correct, and call variants.
+Graphalign actually lets us do lots of things, including align both short and long sequences to DBG graphs, error correct, and call variants.
 We've got a simple API built into khmer, and we're working to build it out.